 Application of 3D printing technology in orthopedic trauma surgery for individualization

-According to Professor Tran Trung Dung, despite many benefits, difficulties and challenges in terms of cost, time and multidisciplinary integration still exist in 3D printing technology in many places, even around the world.
+According to Professor Tran Trung Dung, despite many benefits, difficulties and challenges in terms of cost, time and multidisciplinary integration still exist in 3D printing technology in many places, even around the world .

 "Medical treatment is not one size fits all.
 Each patient has a different injury and there is only one printed product.
 Therefore, for implant products, we must research very carefully to deploy personalized 3D applications," Professor Trung Dung shared.

-To optimize treatment results, 3D printing technology has been applied throughout the entire process from simulation design to surgical planning.
+To optimize treatment results, 3D printing technology has been applied in the entire process from simulation design to surgical planning.
 This technology allows for precise design of bone cutting trays and reconstruction splints, jaw models and surgical guides with high precision, ensuring the procedure is performed effectively, safely and optimizes treatment results.

-Major General, Doctor - Doctor Tran Quoc Viet, Director of Military Hospital 175, said that the combination of 3D printing technology and microsurgery techniques is a testament to the continuous efforts of Military Hospital 175 in general and the Institute of Trauma and Orthopedics in particular in applying advanced technology, providing optimal solutions, meeting treatment needs and improving the quality of life for patients.
+Major General, Doctor - Doctor Tran Quoc Viet, Director of Military Hospital 175, said that the combination of 3D printing technology and microsurgery is a testament to the continuous efforts of Military Hospital 175 in general and the Institute of Trauma and Orthopedics in particular in applying advanced technology, providing optimal solutions, meeting treatment needs and improving the quality of life for patients.

 Source: https://thanhnien.vn/ung-dung-cong-nghe-in-3d-hien-dai-trong-phau-thuat-chan-thuong-chinh-hinh-185241206104348066.htm